-Steele Law: Local government law experts
+Steele Law: Expert local government lawyers

 The key legislation regulating the establishment and operation of local councils in NSW is the Local Government Act 1993 (LG Act).
 The Council of the City of Sydney is also regulated under the City of Sydney Act 1988.

 Amongst other things, this regulatory framework determines how Councils:

 - manage Council-owned land;

 - authorise the carrying out of certain activities (listed in Section 68 of the LG Act); and

 Based in Sydney, we assist clients across NSW to resolve complex local government law matters.
 At SteeleLaw, we can help you by:

 - advising you as to a Council's statutory obligations under the LG Act;